GSA/challenges-and-prizes/_all-challenges/1262-innovative-community-engagement-strategies-to-reduce-hiv-related-stigma-and-disparities-challenge.md

 **Phase 3: Refinement of Approach and Small-Scale Testing**

-Submissions for Phase 3 of this competition are due by July 14, 2022 at 11:59 pm EDT.
+Submissions for Phase 3 of this competition are **due by July 14, 2022 at 11:59 pm EDT**.
 Only participants who received an award for their Phase 2 submission are eligible to apply for Phase 3.
 The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting the refined approach by email to [HIVChallenge@hhs.gov](mailto:HIVChallenge@hhs.gov).
 The submission for Phase 3 of the competition shall meet the following requirements:

 * Written entries must consist of PDF files with font size no smaller than 11-point Arial.
 * Video entries shall be uploaded to YouTube as an unlisted video file and the link should be sent in the email.